bstrie/rust-rustic/README.md

       %clear to reset the evaluation environment (equivalent to ^D)
       %exit to leave the interpreter (equivalent to ^C)
       %scratch to print your most recent scratch file
-      %compmsg to enable and disable printing of compiler messages
+      %compmsg to enable/disable compiler messages (disabled by default)
       %putgist to upload your most recent scratch file and output to Gist

 Perhaps the most thrilling of these is `%putgist`, which will automatically upload both your most recently evaluated scratch file and its output to Gist: